MrMaverick79/Mixed_Messages/README.md

 **Steps & TODO**

-Set up and object with 3 nested  sample arrays with messsages- introduction, middle, end.
-Create random function that selects a number from 0 to length of array.
-Return a string that is a introduction + middle + end.
+~~Set up an object with 3 nested  sample arrays with messsages- introduction, middle, end.~~ ~~Create random function that selects a number from 0 to length of array.~~ ~~Return a string that is a introduction + middle + end.~~

 ---

 **Sample phrases**

 Introduction:  ["A strong soul is one which ", "Don't give up unless ", "You are bound to succeed unless "]
-Middle: ["your mother ", "someone else ", "the dog next door "]
+Middle: ["your mother", "someone else", "the dog next door"]
 End: ["forget.' , "gives in first.", "sleeps in so long that they miss the bus to work."]

 ---